 In November of 2007, Governor M. Jodi Rell appointed Atty Cruz as Connecticut’s 2nd State Victim Advocate to head the Office of the Victim Advocate, an independent crime victims’ rights agency.
 In this role, Atty Cruz argued numerous motions on behalf of CT crime victims, fought for legislation to enhance the rights of crime victims and worked on the creation of a State Missing Persons Unit within the CT’s Department of Emergency Services and Public Protection.

-In 2013, Attorney Cruz, with her years of experience and vast litigation, Atty Cruz opened The Law Offices of Attorney Michelle Cruz.
-Serving both Connecticut and Massachusetts' clients, in the area of civil rights, criminal law, victims' rights and family law.
+In 2013, Attorney Cruz, with her years of experience and vast litigation, opened The Law Offices of Attorney Michelle Cruz.
+Serving both Connecticut and Massachusetts' clients, in the area of family law, civil rights, criminal law, victims' rights, child welfare, and Title IX investigations.
 She has had record success in settling cases against state municipalities, including the largest police brutality settlement case in Springfield's history.
 Additionally Attorney Cruz has conducted numerous Title IX investigations at various institutions.